-If your pet becomes ill, with Pet Insurance from John Lewis Finance you can call vetfone™ – a telephone service that allows you to speak to UK qualified veterinary nurses 24 hours a day, 365 days a year.
+If your pet becomes ill, with Pet Insurance from John Lewis Money you can call vetfone™ – a telephone service that allows you to speak to UK qualified veterinary nurses 24 hours a day, 365 days a year.
 Make sure you keep vaccinations up to date (the cost of these will not usually be covered by insurance), and take steps to keep your pet in good health and reduce their risk of illness.

 Diet and exercise